2024 Northern Territory general election: Campaign issues

-The most prominent issue in the campaign was crime, which has dramatically increased in the Territory in recent years.
+The most prominent issue in the campaign was crime.
 Other issues included cost of living and pet crocodiles.

 The Country Liberal Party (CLP) had a policy to lower the age of criminal responsibility from 12 to 10 years old, reversing the Gunner government's 2022 increase.

 Results

 Results summary

-The CLP swept Labor from power in a massive landslide, winning 58 percent of the two-party vote on a swing of 11 percent.
+The CLP swept Labor from power in a massive landslide, winning 58 percent of the two-party vote on a territory-wide swing of 11 percent.
 The swing was particularly pronounced in Darwin and Palmerston.
 The CLP took all of Palmerston and all but two seats in Darwin, all on swings of over 10 percent.
 Notably, the CLP took five out of seven seats in Darwin's northern suburbs, which had been Labor's power base in the Territory since the turn of the millennium.
 Labor won power for the first time in 2001 by sweeping the northern suburbs, and retained all but one seat there even when defeated in 2012.
-It initially appeared Fyles in Nightcliff would be the only Labor member left in the Darwin/Palmerston area, but the Greens narrowly defeated her to complete Labor's urban wipeout.
+It initially appeared Natasha Fyles in Nightcliff would be the only Labor member left in the Darwin/Palmerston area, but the Greens narrowly defeated her to complete Labor's urban wipeout.

-Lawler herself was defeated in Drysdale by CLP challenger Clinton Howe on a swing of over 21 percent, enough on paper to turn it into a safe CLP seat in one stroke.
-She is the third head of government in the Territory and the fourth major-party leader to lose their own seat.
+Lawler herself was defeated in Drysdale by CLP challenger Clinton Howe on a swing of over 21 percent, enough on paper to turn it into a safe CLP seat.
+She was the third head of government in the Territory and the fourth major-party leader to lose their own seat.
 All but two members of her cabinet were defeated, the only survivors being Deputy Chief Minister Chansey Paech and Selena Uibo.